Every small business owner wants to save money — and small business tax deductions are one way to do just that.

 19. Machinery and Equipment Rental

-Sometimes renting equipment for your coffee shop or concession stand is beneficial to your bottom line, since you can deduct these expenses in the year they occur with no depreciation.
+Sometimes renting equipment for your coffee shop or concession stand is beneficial to your bottom line, since you can deduct these business expenses in the year they occur with no depreciation.

 20. Interest on Loans